C – Definitions of Ailments

 – Circulation (Blood stimulating) – Physiological changes caused by electrical stimulation include an increase in blood flow and an effect on the peripheral circulation.

-– Circulation (Poor) – Poor circulation can be defined as an inadequacy of blood flow to a certain area of the body.
+– – Poor circulation can be defined as an inadequacy of blood flow to a certain area of the body.
 The body's circulation system is responsible for sending blood, oxygen, and nutrients throughout the body.
 So when blood flow to a specific part is reduced, you may experience the symptoms of poor circulation.

 – Circulatory stimulant – The system that contains the heart and the blood vessels and moves blood throughout the body.
 This system helps tissues get enough oxygen and nutrients, and it helps them get rid of waste products.
 An agent that increases blood flow to and from tissues and organs.
 Circulatory stimulants are an important part of holistic treatment helping the body to rectify imbalances by bringing nutrients to an area and taking away toxins.